1984 the Anglican-Lutheran Society has provided a meeting point

 Agreements between Roman Catholics, Anglicans and Lutherans'

-The speakers will be Bishop Jürgen
+The speakers were Bishop Jürgen

 Johannesdotter and Dame Mary Tanner

-The meeting will conclude with a Eucharist
+The meeting concluded with a Eucharist

 in St George's Lutheran Church, 55 Alie Street, E1 8EB

 A full account of the day's events can

 Our next Conference

 in the North-East of England from 24th-28th August 2018